energywebfoundation/ev-dashboard-client/README.md

 ### Running asset-operator-server

+The `asset-operator-server` can be installed by running `npm i -g @energyweb/ev-asset-operator-server`

 Several configuration values are required to run the app.
 Please request these values as necessary.

 Once the app is built and the configuration has been provided, the app can be run by executing: